pjungwir/pgcon-2023-talk-exec-phase/slides.md

 - Why do all these phases matter?
   - I've noticed several patches being rejected because they do their work in the wrong phase.
     - There was a really cool temporal patch a few years ago that did nearly everything in the analysis phase.
-This quote is from that patch.
+This quote is feedback on that patch.
     - Early versions of the MERGE command patch were rejected with similar feedback.
       - Robert Haas wrote an excellent review of that patch from 2019 giving specific reasons why you should do things in the right phase, as well as links to past feedback with yet more reasons.
         Robert and Tom's posts are both in the References at the end of my talk.
         I've been trying to find them again for years actually, but I could never get Google to give me what I wanted.
         Finally for this talk I downloaded all the mbox files and searched them locally.
-(Sorry archive team!)
-        Now you can check them out yourselves!

-  - Most commonly patches do too much upfront in analysis, but this has some problems:
+          - (Sorry about that!)
+          - But they are too good to get lost to obscurity.
+          - They should really get linked from the Postgres development wiki.

+  - So what's wrong with doing your work in analysis?
     - When you describe a view, you won't get back the SQL you typed in.
     - The output from EXPLAIN will look funny.
       - Actually my own patch is maybe wrong here: